felipelobatodasilva/AWS-Database-Migration/README.md

 ### AWS Toolkit for Visual Studio Code

-To do this procedure is needed to install [VS Code](https://code.visualstudio.com/download) on your local Machine
+To do this procedure is needed to install [VS Code](https://code.visualstudio.com/download) on your local Machine.

+Once you've installed VSCode, some steps will be needed from now on.
+The First One is how to [set up the AWS Credentials](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-credentials.html) on your Local Machine